hitblast/Alter/README.md

 Based on basic analysis of the project, a few, possibly resolvable issues have been found so far:

-- Self-validating binaries like [Discord](https://discord.com/) do not cooperate with the attribute modifications happening inside, and could very as well broken once they're customized.
+- Self-validating binaries like [Discord](https://discord.com/) do not cooperate with the attribute modifications happening inside, and could be broken once they're customized.
 To solve this, I've tried incorporating a blacklist of apps which should be prohibited from modifying unless the user really desires.